ompl/ompl/doc/dox/optimalPlanningTutorial.md

 }
 ~~~

-If you set this as the objective for the `ProblemDefinition` you'll find that the planner will terminate far more quickly, since it stops planning as soon as it has found a path shorter than the given threshold.
-Note that when calling `setCostThreshold`, we wrap our threshold value in an `ompl::base::Cost` object.
-We'll talk more about the `Cost` object later, but for now you can think of them as a wrapper for `double` values that represent the cost of a path.
+If you set this as the objective for the `ompl::base::ProblemDefinition` you'll find that the planner will terminate far more quickly, since it stops planning as soon as it has found a path shorter than the given threshold.
+Note that when calling `ompl::base::OptimizationObjective::setCostThreshold`, we wrap our threshold value in an `ompl::base::Cost` object.
+We'll talk more about the `ompl::base::Cost` object later, but for now you can think of them as a wrapper for `double` values that represent the cost of a path.